Do You Enjoy What You Do?

 Lewis: You call teachers the “ultimate laborers of love.”
 And you also argue that the way that they are expected to love their job makes them dangerous, which is a theme that runs through the book.
 What is it about teachers that makes them dangerous?

 Lewis: You also talk about these connections between parents and teachers.
-There’s one line that stuck out to me: when a parent finds out that there’s only one nurse at the school, she said, “I went to war.”
+There’s one line that stuck out to me: when a parent finds out that there’s only one nurse at her child’s school, she says, “I went to war.”

 Jaffe: She said, “I have one biological child at that school, and I have 588 adopted children at that school.”
 That kind of feeling was the thing that I really wanted to capture, her feeling of investment in it—that all of those kids are her kids.